 |No commission is charged

 Data updated on February 16, 2024

 Disclaimer: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-74.32% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+84.01% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+You should consider whether you understand how spread bets and CFDs work and whether you can afford to take the high risk of losing your money.

 Looking for a CFD broker?

 If you are looking for the brokers that offer the best CFD trading conditions, check our top recommendations of the best CFD brokers in the world.

 If you have any feedback or questions, feel free to contact us via email!

 Check out this short video for a behind-the-scenes peek into how our experts personally test and evaluate brokers.